ubports/autopilot/docs/tutorial/getting_started.rst

 Using the Mouse
 ###############

-All classes that derive from :class:`~autopilot.testcase.AutopilotTestCase` have a 'mouse' attribute that is an instance of :class:`~autopilot.emulators.X11.Mouse`.
+All classes that derive from :class:`~autopilot.testcase.AutopilotTestCase` have a 'mouse' attribute that is an instance of :class:`~autopilot.emulators.input.Mouse`.
 We recommend that test authors use this instance of the Mouse class instead of creating new instances.
-The :class:`~autopilot.emulators.X11.Mouse` class has several capabilities:
+The :class:`~autopilot.emulators.input.Mouse` class has several capabilities:

 * **Querying mouse pointer location**.
 The Mouse class contains two attributes that give the x and y position of the mouse.
 These can be used to work out where the mouse is::